ghostwan/Virtual-Deck-Of-Cards/README.md

 # Bugs

 - Si on distribue plus de cartes que de personnes ça foire les comptes
-- Quand quelqu'un se déconnecte on ne vois pas le nombre de personne changer

 # How to play locally